hostmobility/mx4-wiki/README.md

 How to control LIN via serial interface:<br>
 The LIN interface in the PIC is accessed via the serial console /dev/ttyHS2 for LIN1 with baudrate 115200.
 LIN2 is accessed via ttyHS0.
 Some hardwares (MX-4 T20/VF61) access LIN via ttyHS3 and ttyHS0.
+On Vybrid LIN is accessed via ttyLP2 and LIN2 via ttyLP1.
+Note that on ttyLP1 CRTSCTS must NOT be enabled or the communication will lock.
 The LIN interface is controled via a set of predefined frames, mostly used to alter the LIN schedule table.
 <br>
 All frames sent to PIC is on the format:<br>